Leap to the tip of the world’s most epic continent and experience first-hand the thrill of encountering Africa’s big game, up close and personal.

 It’s a huge task for Kwa’s rangers to keep tabs on all the animals within the reserve - so your extra eyes and ears makes all the difference.

-During regular game tracking activities, you will quickly learn to identify and interpret animal spoor and help rangers keep tabs on the behaviour and health of resident wildlife.
+During your game drives you will quickly learn to identify and interpret animal spoor and help rangers keep tabs on the behaviour and health of resident wildlife.

 Maintenance of the reserve’s infrastructure, land and equipment is of paramount importance to the smooth running of Kwa Madwala and is ongoing.

-You are needed to help with the daily fence and road patrols, their maintenance and with controlling the ever-encroaching bush.
+You are needed to help with the fence and road patrols, checking and helping with any maintenance and with controlling the ever-encroaching bush weed called lantana.

 Kwa has a selection of hardy bush horses to offer the unique opportunity to explore, track and conserve wildlife on horseback through this stunning African bush environment.